developer-portal/content/tech/languages/dotnet/mono-install.md

 ---
-title: Mono
+title: Install Mono
-subsection: csharp
+subsection: dotnet
-order: 4
+order: 2
 ---

-# Mono

-Fedora comes with [Mono](http://www.mono-project.com/) -- a free and open source implementation of the .NET Framework
+[Mono](http://www.mono-project.com/) is a free and open source implementation of the .NET Framework.

 ## Mono installation